justcabyr/playground/README.md

 h,j,k,l for basic movement.
 w,b for word hopping.
-Effectively the same as Option/Ctrl + arrow keys yy to "copy" a line, called Yank dd to delete, and yank, a line p and P to paste the contents of the implicit register below / above Most of the ways to go into insert mode! i and a for which side of the cursor
+Effectively the same as Option/Ctrl + arrow keys yy to "copy" a line, called Yank dd to delete, and yank, a line. u for undo, v for visual mode, V to highlight whole line p and P to paste the contents of the implicit register below / above Most of the ways to go into insert mode! i and a for which side of the cursor